-IPv6 address allocation that explores cycle-free network structures and propose Matrix, a routing scheme for dynamic network topologies and fault-tolerant any-to-any data flows in 6LoW-PAN.
-Matrix assumes that there is an underlying collection tree topology (provided by CTP or RPL, for instance), in which nodes have static locations, i.e., are not mobile, and links are dynamic, i.e., nodes might choose different parents according to link quality dynamics.
-Therefore, Matrix is an overlay protocol that allows any low-power wireless routing protocol to become part of the Internet of Things.
-Matrix uses only one-hop information in the routing tables, which makes the protocol scalable to extensive networks.
-In addition, Matrix implements a local broadcast mechanism to forward messages to the right subtree when node or link failures occur.
+In this work, we build upon the idea of using hierarchical IPv6 address allocation and propose Matrix, a routing scheme for dynamic network topologies and fault-tolerant any-to-any data flows in 6LoWPAN.
+Matrix assumes there is an underlying collection tree topology (provided by CTP or RPL, for instance), in which nodes have static locations, i.e., are not mobile, and links are dynamics, i.e., nodes might choose different parents according to link quality dynamics.
+Matrix uses only one-hop information in the routing tables and implements a local broadcast mechanism to forward messages to the right subtree when node or link failures occur.
 Local broadcast is activated by a node when it fails to forward a message to the next hop (subtree) in the address hierarchy.